spiral/docs/orm/basics.md

 ],
 ```

-As you can see ORM will make sure that every column is validly type casted into scalar value while reading (this can be very useful since some DBMS returns column values as strings only).
+As you can see, ORM will make sure that every column is a valid type casted into a scalar value while reading (this can be very useful since some DBMS will return the column values as strings only).

 #### Timestamps Accessor
-Based on provided configuration, you might notice that ORM will assign `ORMTimestamp` accessor to every timestamp or datetime field.
-Let's try to add such field into our table (again, avoid using timestamps):
+Based on the provided configuration, you may notice that the ORM will assign the `ORMTimestamp` accessor to every timestamp or datetime field.
+Let's try to add this field into our table (again, lets avoid using timestamps):

 ```php
 protected $schema = [